wcarman1/Netbox-Network-Scanner-API/README.md

 # Netbox Network Scanner API Service Setup

 This guide explains how to deploy the standalone scan server that receives requests from NetBox Network Scanner Plugin and runs your network scans.
+Availible here https://github.com/wcarman1/Netbox-Network-Scanner-Plugin

 ## Prerequisites